kyphan38/arca/assets/docs/1-foundations/system design/beginner/1-computer-architecture.md

 ## Computer Basics

-Definition: From a software point of view, a computer has a few main parts: the disk, memory (RAM), the processor (CPU), and the CPU's cache
+Concept: From a software point of view, a computer has a few main parts: the disk, memory (RAM), the processor (CPU), and the CPU's cache

 ![img](./img/1.png)

 ## The Disk (Storage)

-Definitions
+Concepts

 - Known as storage, a hard disk drive (HDD), or a solid-state drive (SSD)
   - SSDs are generally faster than HDD